 Now, I have been called many names during my professional career outside of court.
 In fact, I dare say that I have been called pretty much every name under the sun.
 Practicing in an adversarial system, people typically either love me or hate me — depending on whether they were my client or the opposing party.
 However, this was the first time that I have been called a name like this on the record.

-Of course, word has quickly spread of this new moniker, and I had another attorney greet me last week by stating "well, if it isn't the devil himself" (followed by a quick grin and chuckle).
+Of course, word has quickly spread of this new moniker, and I had another attorney greet me last week by stating "well if it isn't the devil himself" (followed by a quick grin and chuckle).
 I have warned the court reporter that she might be inundated with requests for that portion of the transcript.
-My wife has also enjoyed this new "title" for me at home as well.

 There are two morals to be learned from this story: